 Change will not happen when you find the “perfect” partner; or when “he/she” becomes the “potential” person you wish he/she to be.
 You cannot play with the odds of overcoming this problem, or else, you will lose...
 And be where you are today … in coming months, years, and even decades down the road.

-When we want our life, our toxic relationship patterns to imptove -- then the ONLY solution is the intent DECISION to CHANGE.
+When we want our life, our toxic relationship patterns to improve -- We must have the Intention to CHANGE.

 There are many people so entangled and entrenched in this toxic love pattern that to them, change "is impossible" or seems impossible.
 People often believe that things just happen to them.
 That situations and circumstances are out of their control.